libishm/moveit1_ur/README.md

 - Universal Robot description and driver

-  Note: Only the ur10e_moveit_config has been updated, in case you want this repo with a different ur robot you will need to update the corresponding moveit_config.
+  Note: Only the ur10e_moveit_config has been updated, in case you want use this repo with a different UR robot you will need to update the corresponding moveit_config.
   To update ur(x)_moveit_config

   - Use the setup assistant to regenerate pkg